About Prevent Child Abuse Georgia

-Prevent Child Abuse (PCA) Georgia is a state chapter of Prevent Child Abuse America and is housed within the School of Public Health at Georgia State University’s Mark Chaffin Center for Healthy Development (since January 2012).
-PCA Georgia provides statewide direction to build safe, stable, nurturing relationships and environments to prevent child abuse and neglect and has over 20 local councils located throughout the state who advocate and implement prevention practices in their communities.
+As the state chapter of Prevent Child Abuse America, Prevent Child Abuse (PCA) Georgia provides statewide direction to build safe, stable, nurturing relationships and environments to prevent child abuse and neglect and has over 35 local councils located throughout the state who advocate and implement prevention practices in their communities.
 PCA Georgia is applying an intentional equity and racial justice lens to our work.
 A child’s race, ethnicity, gender, family income, or neighborhood should not predict their future success and well-being.
-The organization is led by Executive Director Julia Neighbors, J.D.

 All children and families thrive in safe, stable, nurturing relationships and environments.

 To prevent the abuse and neglect of Georgia’s children through education, advocacy and the promotion of evidence-based prevention strategies.

 Prevent Child Abuse (PCA) Georgia updated their three year strategic plan, 2022 – 2024, using feedback from the Advisory Board, local councils, and partnering organizations.
 In the next three years PCA Georgia will focus on resource development, strengthening our local councils, and building a stronger statewide prevention network.

 In 2021, PCA Georgia successfully completed the rigorous re-chartering processes conducted by Prevent Child Abuse America.
 View press release.